Pressure mounts on Justin Fuente as Virginia Tech blows late lead against Syracuse

 Virginia Tech (3-4, 1-2 ACC) failed to protect a 36-27 lead after freshman Malachi Thomas’s 47-yard touchdown burst up the middle late in the fourth quarter.
 Thomas had 151 yards and three touchdowns on 21 carries as part of the Hokies’ season-high 260 rushing yards.

-They also amassed 437 yards of total offense after entering the game ranked last in the ACC (311.8).
+They amassed 437 yards of total offense after entering the game ranked last in the ACC (311.8).

-Quarterback play, however, continues to plague the Hokies in what was forecast to be perhaps a career season for Burmeister under the tutelage of Fuente, hailed as an offensive wizard upon his hiring in 2016.
+Quarterback play, however, continues to plague the Hokies in what was forecast to be perhaps a career season for Burmeister under the tutelage of Fuente, who was hailed as an offensive wizard upon his hiring in November 2015.

-The redshirt junior transfer from Oregon instead finished just 10-of-20 passing for 177 yards against Syracuse, which won its first ACC game this season.
+The redshirt junior transfer from Oregon instead finished just 10-for-20 passing for 177 yards against Syracuse, which won its first ACC game this season.
 It’s the third consecutive game in which Burmeister has not reached 200 passing yards.

 Burmeister has thrown for 1,241 yards and seven touchdowns on 98-for-183 passing (53.6 percent) with three interceptions this season.

-Shrader, meantime, accounted for five touchdowns and 410 yards of total offense, including 174 rushing.
-Freshman tailback Sean Tucker added 112 yards and a touchdown on 20 carries, setting the Syracuse record with a sixth straight game of 100 rushing yards at a school famous for running backs such as Jim Brown, Ernie Davis, Floyd Little and Larry Csonka.
+Shrader, meanwhile, accounted for five touchdowns and 410 yards of total offense for the Orange (4-4, 1-3), including 174 rushing.
+Freshman tailback Sean Tucker added 112 yards and a touchdown on 20 carries, setting a Syracuse record with a sixth straight game of 100 rushing yards at a school that had Jim Brown, Ernie Davis, Floyd Little and Larry Csonka.

-The Hokies claimed a 29-27 lead early in the fourth quarter behind kicker John Parker Romo’s 33-yard field goal.
-Romo’s second field goal came not long after Thomas ran for 45 yards to move Virginia Tech to the Orange 20.
+Virginia Tech trailed for the first time at 20-19 when it permitted a 75-yard touchdown drive in the third quarter, with Shrader scoring from 21 yards for his second rushing touchdown of the game.

+But Thomas’s second touchdown run, this one from two yards, put the Hokies back in front 26-20 with 6:52 remaining in the third quarter.
+Virginia Tech stuck mostly with its rushing attack on the series, which featured wide receiver Tre Turner gaining 26 yards on a jet sweep into the red zone.

-The lead had flipped back to Syracuse, 27-26, courtesy of Shrader’s three-yard touchdown run in the fourth quarter.
+The lead flipped back to Syracuse at 27-26 courtesy of Shrader’s three-yard touchdown run early in the fourth quarter.
 One snap earlier, Shrader had run for 21 yards on third and 13.
-The Orange (4-4, 1-3) faced that predicament because Tucker lost eight yards on second down.
+The Orange faced that predicament because Tucker lost eight yards on second down.

-Thomas’s second touchdown run, this one from two yards, put the Hokies back in front, 26-20, with 6:52 remaining in the third quarter.
-Virginia Tech stuck mostly with its rushing attack on the series that featured wide receiver Tre Turner gaining 26 yards on a jet sweep into the red zone.

-Virginia Tech trailed for the first time, 20-19, when it permitted a 75-yard touchdown drive in the third quarter, with Shrader scoring on a 21-yard run for his second rushing touchdown of the game.
+The Hokies reclaimed a 29-27 lead with 10:54 to play behind kicker John Parker Romo’s 33-yard field goal.
+Romo’s second field goal came not long after Thomas ran for 45 yards to move Virginia Tech to the Syracuse 20.

 “They have to believe they’re going to get paid off the effort their putting in,” Fuente said of another loss down the stretch.
 “They have to believe it’s a test to see how long they can hold the rope and how long they can continue to put that effort out there and believe they are doing it for the right reasons.”